vega113/WaveInCloud/spec/federation/wavespec.rst

 *  'end-version' -- OPTIONAL attribute with ending version number (exclusive) up to which to retrieve the wavelet's history.
 (Note that the end version MUST fall on a delta boundary).
-*  'end-version-hash' -- REQUIRED attribute with the hash for the associated end version.
+*  'end-version-hash' -- OPTIONAL attribute with the hash for the associated end version.
 *  'response-length-limit' -- OPTIONAL attribute containing advice from the requester about the preferred response limit, measured as